oobabooga/text-generation-webui/docs/Extensions.md

 class MyLogits(LogitsProcessor):
     """
     Manipulates the probabilities for the next token before it gets sampled.
-    It gets used in the custom_logits_processor function below.
+    Used in the custom_logits_processor function below.
     """
     def __init__(self):
         pass